-The primary data was collected using a questionnaire containing both structured and unstructured questions.
 Responses were sought from Managers or executive committee members who have been in the firms for at least three years.
 They were the C.E.O or the General Manager, Marketing manager or the Operations Manager since these are the ones who are involved in the crafting and implementation of response strategies in their respective organizations.
 The data collection method employed was the "drop and pick later" technique.
 This is an approach that was successively used by Rumba (2008) and Mwangi (2008).
+The approach helped in reducing biasing error since the respondent would not be influenced by the interviewer's characteristics and it also gave the respondents time for considered answers.

-Data Analysis
+Data Analysis Method

-The data was coded, tabulated and analyzed using SPSS (Statistical Package for Social Sciences) package was used to analyze the data.
+The structured questionnaire was coded in respect to questions for ease of electronic data processing prior to the commencement of the fieldwork.
+The SPSS (Statistical Package for Social Sciences) package was used to analyze the data.
 Descriptive statistics such as means, percentages, standard deviation and frequency distribution were used to meaningfully describe the distribution of measurements.

-ANALYSIS AND DISCUSSION OF FINDINGS
+ANALYSIS AND FINDINGS

-Response Rate
+Response rate